Gbuomprisco/Pattern-Matching-Algorithms/README.md

 Pattern-Matching-Algorithms
 ===========================

-Pattern Matching Algorithms written by using different scripting languages
+Pattern Matching Algorithms written by using different scripting languages.

-##Algorithms
+## Algorithms

 1. Borders of a string
 2. Morris-Pratt